-Your search for the classic Italian red pasta sauce ends here!
-This classic marinara sauce is a perfect all-rounder – toss you pasta or top your pizza with it and you are gonna love it!
+Your search for the classic Italian red pasta sauce aka marinara sauce ends here!
+This classic marinara sauce is a perfect all-rounder – toss your pasta or top your pizza with it and you are gonna love it!

 If you were looking for that classic Italian red sauce, which is also known as marinara sauce, for your favorite pasta, then you have come to the right place!
 Today I am sharing my fail-proof recipe for making the classic marinara sauce and that too using fresh tomatoes!
 How cool is that?